Start Building for Free

 • Push the policy manually using the CLI from your local environment

-• Push your changes to your config policy repo if you are managing policies via your VCS.
+• Push your changes to your config policy repository if you are managing policies via your VCS.

 A more complex example